DIY Tiny Succulent Planter in a Wooden Box

 How to create compost for succulents #succulents

-Begin by filling the container with a layer of sand, about 1/2″ deep and then sprinkle a fine layer of the activated charcoal over it.
-The charcoal helps with keeping the sand and potting mix free of algae.
+Begin by filling the container with a layer of sand about 1/2″ deep, and then sprinkle a fine layer of the activated charcoal over it.
+The charcoal helps keep the sand and potting mix free of algae.
 Next, fill the rest of the container to the top with cactus potting mix.
-Trim the plastic lining so that it comes up to the top edge of your planter
+Trim the plastic lining so it reaches the top edge of your planter.

 How to use any container to plant up a treasure trove of lush and delicate succulents #succulents

-Ashley from The Bees Knees showing me how to plant succulent planters
+Ashley from The Bees Knees is showing me how to plant succulent planters

-Using long tweezers, create spaces in the compost and gently insert each succulent cutting.
-Place taller succulents at the back, trailing ones at the front and sides and medium to small height succulents in the centre.
-When you’re finished with your arrangement, use a paintbrush to gently clean any soil off the succulent leaves then set the planter in a warm, light, and airy space.
+Place taller succulents at the back, trailing ones at the front and sides, and medium to small-height succulents in the center.
+When you’re finished with your arrangement, gently use a paintbrush to remove any soil from the succulent leaves, then set the planter in a warm, light, and airy space.
 Try not to touch the planter for the first few weeks other than to water it.
 That gives the cuttings time to establish themselves.

 Step 5: Succulent Planter Aftercare